 A Brief History of Leather

 Leather is a durable and flexible material created by tanning animal rawhide and skins.
 There are a variety of animal rawhide and skins that are used, such as cow, deer, and lamb.
 The earliest record of leather artifacts dates back to 2200 BCE.
 Leather is said to be one of man’s useful as well as earliest discoveries.
 When an animal was hunted, everything was used - the meat for food, bones for tools, and the skin for clothing and protection from the elements.
 Originally, the skins would not last too long because they would decompose.
 This led to the experimentation and discovery of preservation, the same way salt was used on food.
 Leather could also be used for clothing, shrouds, and to make equipment.
 Beginning with simple drying and curing techniques, the process of vegetable tanning was developed by the Egyptians and Hebrews about 400 BCE.
-During the Middle Ages, leather became the cover of choice for dining chairs, because it was easy to maintain and did not absorb the odor of food.
-The spread of industrialization in the 18th and 19th centuries created a demand for new kinds of leathers, such as belting leathers to drive machinery.

 The Science of Leather